When you play the Game of Talent, you either win or you die !

-If you are waiting for Gen-Z to hit the age of 21-23 or the "hirable" age, then you are missing out on a massive opportunity.
+If you are waiting for Generation Z to hit the age of 21-23 or the “hirable” age, then you are missing out on a massive opportunity.
 This new generation is ready to talk careers even in high school!
-They are looking to gain professional experience by internships and a lot more to build their future resume.
+They are looking to gain professional experience through internships and a lot more to build their future resume.

 They aren’t really as carefree about their future as you think.